Exercise 45: You Make a Game

 - There are programmers who will tell you that your code should be readable enough that you do not need comments.
-They'll then tell you in their most official sounding voice, "Ergo one should never write comments.
+They'll then tell you in their most official sounding voice, "Ergo one should never write comments or documentation.
 QED."
 Those programmers are either consultants who get paid more if other people can't use their code, or incompetents who tend to never work with other people.
 Ignore them and write comments.

 - When you write comments, describe why you are doing what you are doing.
 The code already says how, but why you did things the way you did is more important.

 - When you write doc comments for your functions, make the comments documentation for someone who will have to use your code.
 You do not have to go crazy, but a nice little sentence about what someone can do with that function helps a lot.

 - Finally, while comments are good, too many are bad, and you have to maintain them.
 Keep your comments relatively short and to the point, and if you change a function, review the comment to make sure it's still correct.

 Evaluate Your Game

 I want you to now pretend you are me.
 Adopt a very stern look, print out your code, and take a red pen and mark every mistake you find, including anything from this exercise and from other guidelines you've read so far.
 Once you are done marking your code up, I want you to fix everything you came up with.
 Then repeat this a couple of times, looking for anything that could be better.
 Use all the tricks I've given you to break your code down into the smallest tiniest little analysis you can.